 - Stay socially active.
 Regularly talk with friends and family, join in on group activities (such as worship services, exercise classes, choir, book clubs)

 - Follow the Mediterranean or DASH diet or another healthy diet that includes antioxidants.
-Consume alcoholic beverages in moderation – no more than one drink per day for women and no more than two per day for men.
+Consume beverages that contain alcohol in moderation — no more than one drink per day for women and no more than two per day for men.

 Outlook / Prognosis